Ever wonder what the differences are between term and whole life insurance? Wondering which is better for you?

 Lastly, since you'll be saving on fees by investing the funds yourself, and your money will grow faster without the drag of fees; it could even overcome the tax benefits of the death benefit from a whole life policy.

+Like any product, it really depends on your financial situation but for most people the answer is term life insurance.
 Going with term keeps everything cleaner and easier to understand… and I like that.
 It also fits nicely with how I think about insurance.